sraoss/pg_ivm/README.md

 ```
 ### RPM packages and yum repository

 RPM packages of pg_ivm are available from the [PostgreSQL yum repository](https://yum.postgresql.org/).
 See the [instruction](https://yum.postgresql.org/howto/) for details.
+Note that we are not the maintainer of this yum repository and RPMs for pg_ivm in it may be not always latest.

 ## Objects